 Do you need individual names and email addresses for each attendee or registrant?
 Turning this option off can deter attendees from using the same contact details for each additional registration in the group.

-Go to Event Espresso → Registrations.
+Go to Event Espresso → Registration Form.
 Then click on the Reg Form Settings tab at the top of your screen.
 Scroll down to Copy Attendee Info Settings and update the setting for Allow copy #1 attendee info to extra attendees to No. Then save changes by clicking on the Save button.

 Add attendees to events that have already past